-The following is information you should know to help assure that your Air-conditioning is keeping you as cool as possible and working and cooling as efficiently as possible while saving you money.
-The information should also help you decide if you need a professional to service your Air-conditioning unit.
+The information will help you stay cool and save money by keeping your A/C running at peak performance.
+It will help assure that your Air-conditioning is keeping you as cool as possible and working and cooling as efficiently as possible while saving you money.
+And help you decide if you need a professional to service your Air-conditioning system.

 (1) Air filter(s) MUST be clean.
-They should be located near the return air duct adjacent to the air handler or in a return air grill(s).
+Filters are located in the return air duct adjacent to the air handler or in a return air grill(s) in your wall or ceiling.
 Check your air filter every 30 to 90 days to make sure it is clean.
 Depending of the house, i.e. if you have animals you may need to clean or replace the air filter(s) more often.
 (Go clean them now!)